hexlabsio/kloudformation/docs/advanced/templating.md

 # Building a Module

-A **Module** is simply a packaged up set of KloudFormation steps that create Cloudformation template parts.
+A **Module** is simply a packaged up set of KloudFormation steps that create CloudFormation template parts.

 Modules are made up of **Parts** that can be modified by the user.

-A Part can be anything but will most likely be a Cloudformation Resource or a **SubModule**
+A Part can be anything but will most likely be a CloudFormation Resource or a **SubModule**

 A **SubModule** is a **Module** that requires **Predefined** information from a parent **Module** in order to build its **Parts**